distums/hexo-blog/resume/resume_2023_en.md

 Quick Learning Ability: Always in a learning mindset, actively staying updated with the latest technologies and trends in the frontend field, including but not limited to new browser APIs and recent advancements in frameworks.
 # Experience
 ## Eleme (07/2018 ~ present)
+Responsible for frontend development work on multiple critical business areas, such as order management.
+This includes requirement evaluation, system analysis, and coordinating with other team members for development tasks.
+Additionally, as the owner of frontend development infrastructure in the team, I have been responsible for designing and maintaining the functionality of team scaffolding and build tools.
 ### Crocodile Delivery Platform
 Project Description:
 The project is a selection and delivery platform for Eleme's C-end users.
 It is used to select a group of merchants/products based on specified rules.
 After building the platform and setting up the pages, the designated pages are displayed in a specific resource location within the Eleme app based on specific rules such as time, region, and target audience.